Words are great, but they’re not always essential.

-To kick off a recent episode of This American Life, Ira Glass and science writer Paul Hoffman talked about “a mathematician named Frank Nelson Cole, who demonstrated a groundbreaking idea at a conference in 1903.”
+Don’t believe me?
+To kick off an episode of the hit radio show This American Life, Ira Glass and science writer Paul Hoffman talked about “a mathematician named Frank Nelson Cole, who demonstrated a groundbreaking idea at a conference in 1903.”

-I was knocked out by this description of how he presented it—and captivated a roomful of people for a full half hour—without uttering a single word.
+I was knocked out by this description of how Cole presented it—and captivated a roomful of people for a full half hour—without saying a single word.

-Clearly, Cole understood the value of demonstrating rather than discussing his point.
+Clearly, Cole understood the value of demonstrating rather than discussing his point, and knew that trying to “choose the right word” is a waste of time.

 Hoffman and Glass know how to tell a story, too!
-Listen to the first 4 minutes on this player, and see if you agree:
+Listen to the prologue of this episode, and see if you agree.